How to Design a Great Business Website

 When planning your layout, there are many principles of design that a web designer will follow.
 One worth mentioning is visual hierarchy.
 The laws of visual hierarchy help keep all the page elements, like images and text, balanced and organized by size, position, color format, and spacing.

-For example, the most important content on your website should also be the biggest.
+For example, the most important piece of content on your website should also be the biggest.
 People naturally understand that bigger means “Look at me first!”
 Same with the position on the page.
 When is the last time you scrolled to the bottom of anything to learn more?
 Never.
 The answer is never.

 When we designed Bake For Your Life’s website, we made the tagline big and clear at the top of the page.